Becoming a subsidiary will allow for more investment in both existing and new homes

 WHAT IS GDPR?

 It stands for General Data Protection Regulation and is the new framework for data protection law in Europe.
-It replaces current data protection laws in the European Union, including the existing UK Data Protection Act (DPA) 1998 and 2003 Amendment.
+It replaces current data protection laws in the European Union.
+The UK Data Protection Act 2018 is the UK’s implementation of the GDPR.

 DOES IT APPLY TO ME?